nusco/tutorials/docs/windows/step_six.md

 1. Place your cursor at the prompt in the Docker Quickstart Terminal window.

-2. Make sure you are in `testdocker` folder.

-        $ cd ~/Desktop/testdocker

-3. Type `docker images` to list the images you currently have on your local machine.
+2. Type `docker images` to list the images you currently have on your local machine.

 		$ docker images
 		REPOSITORY                  TAG       IMAGE ID        CREATED          VIRTUAL SIZE